MicrosoftDocs/winrt-api/windows.ui.viewmanagement.core/coreinputview_tryshow_154132369.md

 Use this method if you want to provide a specific user experience based on a specific input pane, such as the Windows emoji pane.

-Primary view refers to the [CoreInputViewKind.Keyboard](coreinputviewkind.md#-field-keyboard1), while CoreInputView can be any of the values from [CoreInputViewKind](coreinputviewkind.md).
+Primary view refers to either of the [CoreInputViewKind.Keyboard](coreinputviewkind.md#-field-keyboard1) or [CoreInputViewKind.Handwriting](coreinputviewkind.md#-field-handwriting2) views, while CoreInputView can be any of the values from [CoreInputViewKind](coreinputviewkind.md).

 If you set [CoreTextEditContext.InputPaneDisplayPolicy](../windows.ui.text.core/coretexteditcontext_inputpanedisplaypolicy.md) to 'Manual', use [TryShow](coreinputview_tryshow_1077566544.md) or [TryShowPrimaryView](coreinputview_tryshowprimaryview_1925215151.md) to display the input pane, and [TryHide](coreinputview_tryhide_42550069.md) or [TryHidePrimaryView](coreinputview_tryhideprimaryview_908065025.md) to hide the input pane.